Frequently Asked Questions

 Some of the most common (and not so common) questions we get about Osgood Schlatters and our online training program

 This page contains an extensive list of the questions we are asked on a daily basis about managing and navigating an Osgood Schlatters diagnosis.

-Members of this website who sign up for the training program also have access to a further Knowledge Base containing specific answers to questions regarding the training program, how to best adjust sporting volumes with Osgood Schlatters and much more.
+Members of this website who sign up for the training program also have access to a private support forum along with a comprehensive Osgood Schlatters Knowledge Base containing specific answers to questions regarding the training program, how to best adjust return to sport and much more.

 How did Core Advantage come up with this program?

 The eastern suburbs of Melbourne, Australia are home to more registered junior Basketballers than anywhere else in the world.
 The popularity of Basketball, plus other tall athlete sports such as Netball, Australian Rules Football and Cricket, means that Osgood Schlatter Disease is very prevalent in Melbourne.
 On top of that great need, we also have the good fortune of being able to work with some of the best researchers in the field of rehabilitation who also happen to live and work in our city.

 All we had to do was join the dots from sports science to strength and conditioning and refine it with practical application to our Osgood prone population.
 This program is the culmination of that hard work, lots of case studies and the luck of timing and location.